Building Skills and Training into Conservation Projects

 Hard hat site tours, presentations, workshops and training days give a rare opportunity to view conservation works in progress.
 Attendees get to learn about the materials, techniques and skills involved and to learn from the contractors and the professional team working on the project.
 This practical and peer to peer learning is popular with this audience.
 It also helps them to meet their professional body’s Continuous Professional Development (CPD) requirements.
 The project workforce can use the project for up-skilling training and to work towards qualifications.
 Recent examples include:

 - Walk and Talk Tours for craftspeople and professionals at Black Barn, Northumberland.
-Supported by Historic England, these shared information on the repairs to the rare heather-thatched roof
+Supported by Historic England, the tours explained the repairs to the rare heather-thatched roof

 - The training programme at Penmaen Cottage included a 10 day hands-on course on traditional slate roofing for local roofing contractors, building surveyors and architects.
 Training films were created as resources

-- A mason working on the Bounds Walls, Ushaw used their experience to gain their NVQ Level 3 Diploma in Heritage Skills and Heritage Gold Construction Skills Certification Scheme (CSCS) card
+- A mason working on the Bounds Walls, Ushaw used their experience on site to gain their NVQ Level 3 Diploma in Heritage Skills and Heritage Gold Construction Skills Certification Scheme (CSCS) card

 Colleges and other organisations can get involved in one off events.
-You could offer them hands on taster sessions or longer partnerships offering practical, on-site learning.
+You could offer them hands on taster sessions or set up a longer partnership providing practical, on-site learning.
 Recent projects include:

-- A partnership between the National Trust and City of Bath college offered stone masonry students on-site experience.
-They learnt from the specialist contractors working on the repair of the Orangery at Tyntesfield
+- A partnership between the National Trust and City of Bath college where stone masonry students gained on-site experience and learned from the specialist contractors working on the repair of the Orangery at Tyntesfield

 - Construction students from Gateshead College undertook traditional lime mortar repairs to the rare 19th-century pottery kilns at Corbridge funded by Historic England